csci5117f25/project-2-pied-piper-1/COMPLETED_TASKS.md

 10. **Action Validation:** Water buttons are disabled for dates other than today to prevent illogical actions
 11. **Achievement Tracking:** Implemented proper progress tracking for watering-related achievements that only increments when all daily tasks are completed
 12. **Consistency:** Standardized watering frequency options across all dialogs (Daily, Alternate Days, Weekly, Bi-weekly, Monthly, Custom) and updated all related logic throughout the app
+13. **Visual Consistency:** Fixed achievement card sizing to ensure all cards (locked and unlocked) maintain the same dimensions regardless of their state
+14. **Layout Stability:** Fixed calendar day card sizing to prevent layout shifts when selecting days, ensuring the outer calendar container maintains consistent size